Riley-Py/UWaterloo-Work/PSYCH 207/U3 - Perceiving Objects and Recognizing Patterns/Bottom-Up Processes.md

 	- Sensory device registers a new stimulus, the device compares it with previously stored prototypes
 	- Approximate match is expected and not an exact one
 	- An object is "perceived" when a match is found
-- Researchers found that when shown an imag
+- Researchers found that when shown an image of a "prototype image", they found that observers had learned these face prototypes, as they would call faces they haven't seen before "old"
+#Psych_207
+#Perception